 Will Trim work with my bank?

-Since Trim partners with over 15,000 financial institutions, the app will most likely work with your bank or credit union.
+Since Trim partners with over 15,000 financial institutions, the app will likely work with your bank or credit union.

 Is Trim a free service?